awsdocs/amazon-kendra-developer-guide/doc_source/data-source-sharepoint.md

   }
   ```
 **Note**
-It is recommended that you regularly refresh or rotate your credentials and secret, and only provide the necessary level of access for your own security\.
-For more information on permissions, see [IAM roles for SharePoint data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.
+Be sure to regularly refresh or rotate your credentials and secret\.
+Provide only the necessary access level for your own security\.
-+ **IAM role**—You must provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the SharePoint connector and Amazon Kendra\.
++ **IAM role**—Provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the SharePoint connector and Amazon Kendra\.
 For more information, see [IAM roles for SharePoint data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.
 +  **Amazon VPC**—If you use SharePoint Server you must use a you must choose to specify `VpcConfiguration` when you call `CreateDataSource`\.
 See [Configuring Amazon Kendra to use a VPC](vpc-configuration.md)\.

 You can also add the following optional features: